Borrowing costs jump for fragile euro zone states

-LONDON, Oct 16 Borrowing costs for some of the euro zone's most highly indebted southern states shot higher on Thursday, as fears of slowing economic growth wounded confidence that the European Central Bank could avert another debt crisis in the bloc.
+LONDON Borrowing costs for some of the euro zone's most highly indebted southern states shot higher on Thursday, as fears of slowing global economic growth wounded confidence that the European Central Bank could avert another debt crisis in the bloc.

 With stocks volatile and oil prices plunging, investors sought refuge in safe-haven German bonds, pushing yields on the euro zone benchmark to record lows.

 ECB President Mario Draghi helped to end the last euro zone crisis by promising two years ago to do whatever it takes to save the euro.
-This brought down borrowing costs of "peripheral" euro zone countries such as Greece, which had been bailed out by the European Union and IMF, and Spain, which took EU aid to rescue its banks.
+This brought down borrowing costs of countries such as Greece, which was bailed out by the European Union and IMF, and Spain, which took EU aid to rescue its banks.

-Interest rate strategists said investors could increasingly start to question whether the ECB would resort to its ultimate policy weapon for averting a crisis - buying government bonds.
+Interest rate strategists urged caution on Thursday but noted a risk that investors would increasingly start to question whether the ECB would resort to its ultimate policy weapon for averting a crisis - buying government bonds.

 "It's early days ... but if the market loses faith in what monetary policy can do to fend off falling global growth and the risk of deflation, then it could become a much more serious issue," KBC rate strategist Mathias van der Jeugt said.

-In the biggest two-day sell off since July 2012, Greek 10-year yields shot up more than 100 basis points (bps) to 8.98 percent on Thursday.
-While this is well short of the 40 percent peak they reached in 2012, past rises in European peripheral bond yields have picked up pace above 7 percent.
+In the biggest two-day sell off since July 2012, Greek 10-year yields shot up another 100 basis points (bps) to 8.85 percent GR10YT=TWEB on Thursday.

-Greece aims to ditch its unpopular bailout programme with the EU and International Monetary Fund, which demanded severe austerity, and return to relying on markets to raise funds, a plan that has worried investors.
+Greece has aimed to ditch its unpopular programme with the EU and International Monetary Fund, which demanded severe austerity, and return to relying on markets to raise funds.

-Policymakers tried to reassure the markets, with the ECB saying it would loosen the rules on collateral to give Greek commercial banks access to more funding.
+However, its euro zone partners told Reuters on Wednesday that Athens was changing its mind about giving up their financial help next year, as bond investors once again closed the door on the serial defaulter.

-Greek Finance Minister Gikas Hardouvelis said the turmoil did not reflect the fundamental state of his country's economy.
-"Those monitoring markets know that very often they are nervous, excessive in their reactions," he told parliament.
+To ease the effects of the market turmoil on Greek commercial banks, the ECB has reduced the "haircut" or penalty it applies on the bonds they post as collateral to borrow funds, a Greek central bank official told Reuters on Thursday.

 Compared with Germany, the premium or "spread" that Greece pays to borrow over 10-years was the highest in more than a year.
-Italy's was at five-month highs, Portugal's at seven-month highs and Spain's at two-month highs.
+Italy's was at eight-month highs, Portugal's at seven-month highs and Spain's at five-month highs.

 In Thursday's auction Spain sold only 3.2 billion euros ($4.09 billion) of debt due to weak demand, falling short of the top end of its target amount.